Interlace Project

 I conducted 8 semi-structured expert interviews via Zoom with design practitioners about the current challenges within DSI practice, tools, and opportunities for the growth of the practice.

-The practitioners represented a variety of sectors, including: private practice, nonprofit organizations, design firms, government departments, academia, and professional design organizations.
+I recruited design practitioners from across sectors including: private practice, nonprofit organizations, design firms, government departments, academia, and professional design organizations.

 Themes: The Five Most Prevalent Challenges